dagainz/Correlator/docs/quickstart.md

 ### Install it in-place

-In-place means editable install. https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs

     pip install -e .

 ## CLI Recipes
-After the library is installed by pip, the syslog_server and caputil are available in the virtual environment.
+After the library is installed by pip, the command line utilities `syslog_server` and `caputil` will be available in the virtual environment.

 ### Report a summary of the records in a capture file (using syslog_server)
 This will process a capture file and take no action other than reporting a summary of each syslog message to the